barracudanetworks/barracuda-cudawaf/README.md

 #### `username`
 Specifies the Barracuda Cloud Control username for the connection.
 This should be available before using this resource type.

+## Limitations

+This module is intended to be supported on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix).
+However, it has been currently tested on Ubuntu/Linux platforms only.

+## Development

+Barracuda modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Please follow our guidelines when contributing changes.

+For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

+### Contributors

+To see who's already involved, see the [list of contributors.](https://github.com/barracudanetworks/barracuda-cudawaf/graphs/contributors)